 In the early 1900’s F.Stuart Foote, founder of the American Imperial Furniture company in Grand Rapids, Michigan, claimed to have invented the coffee table whilst helping his wife prepare for a party.
-He simply lowered the legs of an existing dining table to make a centrepiece from which coffee could be served.
-However, Foote’s claim to this invention is disputed by many and in fact the humble coffee table is likely to have emerged from a much more complex set of historical and social circumstances.
+He simply lowered the legs of an existing dining table to make a centerpiece from which coffee could be served.
+However, Foote’s claim to this invention is disputed by many and in fact, the humble coffee table is likely to have emerged from a much more complex set of historical and social circumstances.
 Here at Kassavello, we love to understand the story behind each of the pieces in our collection – from their historical roots through to innovative methods of craftsmanship that enable the creation of exquisite pieces.

 Tea tables are known to have been in existence since the 1720s – typically a tall and usually round piece of furniture, they were used to host social gatherings in the home, not only to serve tea, which had become a popular import from the far east, but also cocktails.
-By contrast the first coffee tables were much lower – at around 45cm in height.
-Professional interior designers working during the 1900’s seized upon this new form as its low height made it perfect for enhancing a small space, suiting both upper and middle class homes where coffee had dethroned tea as the social drink of choice.
+By contrast, the first coffee tables were much lower – at around 45cm in height.
+Professional interior designers working during the 1900s seized upon this new form as its low height made it perfect for enhancing a small space, suiting both upper and middle-class homes where coffee had dethroned tea as the social drink of choice.